Dear Prospective Applicant:

 2013-2014 CDBG/HOME program year begins

 Download a copy of this schedule: 2014-2015-program-schedule.pdf

 Dates subject to change.

-The 2013-2014 HOME program year runs from July 1, 2013 through June 30, 2014.
-The City of Davis is anticipating an allocation of approximately $300,000 in HOME funds for the 2013-2014 program year.
-Of that amount, ten percent (10%) may be reserved for City Fair Housing activities and HOME program administration.
+The 2014-2015 HOME program year runs from July 1, 2014 through June 30, 2015.
+The City of Davis is anticipating an allocation of approximately $300,000 in HOME funds for the 2014-2015 program year.
+Of that amount, ten percent (10%) may be reserved for City fair housing activities and HOME program administration.
 The City may choose to allocate less than the total allowable.

 The Application can be found in Section 7.
 Instructions for completing the application can be found in Section 6.
 The City requires the body of the grant proposal to be limited to four pages (excluding the performance schedule and budget).
 Applicants may adjust the spacing as necessary to adequately describe their project.
 Attachments may be included with the proposal; however they should not be a continuation of the proposal narrative.
 Instead, they should be illustrative of a point made in the proposal, clearly marked as an attachment and should not be cumbersome.